shiroshpeiris/PYSIM/README.md

 # Symbolic Matrix generation #

-1. The ___symcalc_4conv.py___ contains the code to generate the Matrix for 4 converter microgrid example without virtual resistances as shown in figure 1 of the Publication.
+1. The ___symcalc_4conv.py___ contains the code to generate the Matrix of coefficents in the microgrid network with 4 converters without virtual resistances as shown in figure 1 of the Publication.
-2. The ___symcalc_Generalized.py___ contains the code to generate the Matrix the converter system with 8 converters provided in figure 6 of the Publication.
+2. The ___symcalc_Generalized.py___ contains the code to generate the Matrix of coefficents in the microgrid network with 8 converters provided in figure 6 of the Publication.

 # Simulation Case Files #